 - 2.3 An applicant who has been awarded an exit award from Queen Mary and who wishes to complete their studies will be considered for admission in line with the Policy on Accreditation of Prior Learning.
-The exit award certificate must be returned to Queen Mary before any higher award can be made. - 2.4 Minimum and maximum permitted durations of study for a student admitted with Accredited Prior Learning are based upon the time registered on the new programme at Queen Mary, rather than the normal programme duration (eg a student who directly entered year two of a three-year programme would have a maximum permitted duration of three years, rather than four). - 2.5 Marks for Accredited Prior Learning achieved at other institutions are not used in classification.
-Instead the weighting of study will be adjusted, as appropriate to the programme, such that classification is based solely on credits taken at Queen Mary - 2.6 Other than in exceptional circumstances approved by the Head of Admissions a student will not be admitted directly to the final developmental year of an undergraduate programme, unless they are studying a programme with an approved collaborative arrangement.
+The exit award certificate must be returned to Queen Mary before any higher award can be made. - 2.4 An applicant who has been awarded an exit award from Queen Mary and who wishes to complete their studies may be considered for re-admission subject to the following conditions: - i the exit award was not made as a result of failure to meet the requirements for progression or award: - ii no more than five years have elapsed since the award of the exit award; - iii the applicant returns the certificate for the exit award prior to the award of a higher qualification being made. - 2.5 An applicant who has been awarded Queen Mary credits from modules, either taken standalone or as part of study toward an intended award, may be considered for readmission, subject to being in good standing with the university. - 2.6 Minimum and maximum permitted durations of study for a student admitted with Accredited Prior Learning are based upon the time registered on the new programme at Queen Mary, rather than the normal programme duration (eg a student who directly entered year two of a three-year programme would have a maximum permitted duration of three years, rather than four). - 2.7 Marks for Accredited Prior Learning achieved at other institutions are not used in classification.
+Instead the weighting of study will be adjusted, as appropriate to the programme, such that classification is based solely on credits taken at Queen Mary - 2.8 Other than in exceptional circumstances approved by the Head of Admissions a student will not be admitted directly to the final developmental year of an undergraduate programme, unless they are studying a programme with an approved collaborative arrangement.
 In such cases, the prior study and marks achieved count towards the final award, as agreed through the collaborative arrangement or at the point of admission.